Last Updated on May 17, 2023 by Dave Schoenbeck

 While you should never hire someone with a victim mentality, sometimes employees who do good work can fall into patterns of making excuses and deflecting blame.
-It’s essential to understand why they do this to break the cycle and improve your office culture.
+Understanding why they do this is essential to break the cycle and improve your office culture.

 What Causes Lack of Accountability?